 Q: Why are you sharing your system, if it is profitable?

 A: Because it takes money to make money.

-Q: How is this different from other bots?
+Q: How is this different from other consumer solutions?

 Q: Are you doing HFT such as arbitrage?